 “Some people may resent your success – but always remember that’s their problem, not yours.” -- Dr. Sandra Bell, Head of Resilience Consulting (Europe)

-“I’m sure many organizations would agree that they need the best and brightest thinkers available at all levels of their business, regardless of gender.
-However, it is important to remember that some genders are underrepresented in some levels of the business, so we need to be working toward an equitable inclusion at each level of a business and within all business domains.” -- Sue Clark, Senior CTO Architect
+“I’m sure many organisations would agree that they need the best and brightest thinkers available at all levels of their business, regardless of gender.
+However, it is important to remember that some genders are under represented in some levels of the business, so we need to be working toward an equitable inclusion at each level of a business and within all business domains.” -- Sue Clark, Senior CTO Architect

 “Building and maintaining authentic and trusted relationships across your company and industry is critical to driving gender balance in the workforce.
 How will you initiate change and be heard if you don’t have an audience or a seat at the table?” -- Alison Brooker, Corporate Communications Director